c6o/docs/content/app-service.md

     docker-->ams1
 ```

-Users interacts with the Traxitt App Store on their cluster to install Apps.
+Users interact with the Traxitt App Store on their cluster to install Apps.

 The AMS manages the user experience and Apps throught the lifecycle from installation, configuration, running to removal in the cluster.
 The orchestration of Apps, however, is managed by Kubernetes.